Saswankar1/Water-Potability/README.md

 # Water Potability Prediction using DVC

-This project aims to predict the potability of water using a MachineL model integrated with DVC (Data Version Control) for managing datasets, experiments, and pipelines.
+This project aims to predict the potability of water using a ML integrated with DVC (Data Version Control) for managing datasets, experiments, and pipelines.

 ## Project Structure